berserksystems/instrumentality/COVERAGE.md

 This file serves to document our current test coverage status.
-The majority of our tests are integration tests.
+The vast majority of our tests are integration tests.

 The following is the output of `cargo llvm-cov`, which can be installing by running `cargo install cargo-llvm-cov`.